brailcom/speechd/README.overview.md

 type, language, synthesizer) will be chosen if available.

-The default values of theses voices parameters can also be set at the system level customized at the user level: rate, pitch, pitch range and volume.
+The default values of these voice parameters can also be set at the system level customized at the user level: rate, pitch, pitch range and volume.

 It is also possible to make the synthesizer depend on the language used.